 - The transfer case control module was in great shape and was reused.

 - Running the control module adaptation reset was missed the first go around.
 You could tell immediately that the existing control module was accustomed to commanding a failing transfer case.
 Once the existing control module was connected to a fresh transfer case, it was being too aggressive.
-In a full lock turn out of the garage, you could almost feel driveline binding.
 Once the control module was asked to “relearn” the transfer case it was connected to it went back to feeling like a brand new car.

 - Follow @revolvinggarage on instagram, you won’t regret it.